Rashmi27336/FUTURE_FS_01/README.md

 The project does not contain passwords, API keys, or other sensitive information.

+Only required project files are included in the public repository.

-Local development files and unnecessary files are not included in the public repository.
+Local development files and unnecessary files are excluded from the repository where applicable.

 Future Interns Internship

 Internship: Future Interns Full Stack Web Development Internship

-Project: Royal Spice Restaurant Website
+Project: Personal Resume & Portfolio Website

-Task: Task 3
+Task: Task 1

 This project was developed as part of the Future Interns Full Stack Web Development Internship.